UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team15-deepfake-generation.md

 - StyleGAN generates the most highly realistic and high-resolution images out of all three models.
 It contains a generator, consisting of a mapping network, an adaptive instance normalization (AdaIN) layer, and a synthesis network, in addition to a discriminator.
 Producing these high-quality images can require a more complex and resource intensive  training process due to the model’s approach of progressive growing and style mixing.
 It also suffers from other common GAN weaknesses such as mode collapse.

 ## Demo Links
 The link to our Google Colaboratory demo can be found [here](https://drive.google.com/file/d/12qYgaB2S6efx7BBMcy4uNYBIVKe46-Bg/view?usp=sharing) and our Drive Folder with results and our overview video can be found [here](https://drive.google.com/drive/folders/1jZMBHUQAnzkfdGsZ1QZWxod5DH2AaUxY?usp=sharing).
+The results from our code can be found in the drive folder and our video overview covers the results as well.

 ## References
 [1] Shen, Tianxiang, et al. "“Deep Fakes” using Generative Adversarial Networks (GAN)." *University of California, San Diego*.
 2018.